 In addition to the provisions set out in article 11 of the STA, events which shall be considered as Force Majeure under this Attachment include but are not limited to hacking or malicious interference of third parties prejudicing the electronic facilities, and/or the Electronic Data Platform of the TSO and software, hardware, telecommunication or other network failures, interruption, disruptions, malfunctions or computer viruses.

-In case of Force Majeure leading to the unavailability of the Electronic Data Platform and/or the Electronic Booking System, Network User can at any time request for Transmission Services via other channels as described in Attachment B – Subscriptions & Allocations.

 Intellectual property rights

-The Intellectual Property Rights associated with the Electronic Data Platform and/or the Electronic Booking System and its component parts belong exclusively to TSO and/or its licensors.
+The Intellectual Property Rights associated with the Electronic Data Platform and its component parts belong exclusively to TSO and/or its licensors.
 Network User undertakes to respect the concerned rightsholder’s intellectual property rights to works, computer software and databases, made available to it, in whatsoever form, with due regard to applicable national and international copyright, software and database protection laws.

 Legislation on the protection of privacy